ferreirasc/OSCP_study_guide/README.md

 ... plus 10 points for the laboratory exercises (5 points for the lab box write-ups and 5 points for the writeups to the exercises along the PWK).

-***A possible plan***: Focus on the BO and MSF box while testing other 3 boxes with a port scan, fuzzing directories, etc. :D
+**A possible plan**: Focus on the BO and MSF box while testing other 3 boxes with a port scan, fuzzing directories, etc. :D

+*PS: DEP/ASLR/stack canaries are only part of the OSCE, everything it's a basic overflow on OSCP.*

 ## My write-ups